1967 Detroit riot: Education

 In April and May 1966, a student protest at Detroit Northern High School made headlines throughout the city.
 Northern was 98% black and had substandard academic testing scores.
 A student newspaper article, censored by the administration, claimed teachers and the principal "taught down" to blacks and used social promotion to graduate kids without educating them.
 Students walked out and set up a temporary "Freedom School" in a neighborhood church, which was staffed by many volunteer Wayne State University faculty.
 By May sympathy strikes were planned at Eastern, and Rev. Albert Cleage had taken up the cause.
 When the school board voted to remove the principal and vice principal, as well as the single police officer assigned to Northern, whites regarded the board's actions as capitulation to "threats" and were outraged the "students were running the school".
 City residents voted against a school-tax increase.

 Under the Cavanagh administration, the school board created a Community Relations Division at the deputy superintendent level.
-Arthur L. Johns, the former head of the Detroit chapter of the NAACP, was hired in 1966 to advance community involvement in schools, and improve "intergroup relations and affirmative action."
+Arthur L. Johnson, the former head of the Detroit chapter of the NAACP, was hired in 1966 to advance community involvement in schools, and improve "intergroup relations and affirmative action."
 Black dominated schools in the city continued to be overcrowded as well as underfunded.

 Retail stores and services

 Customer surveys published by the Detroit Free Press indicated that blacks were disproportionately unhappy with the way store owners treated them compared to whites.
-In stores serving black neighborhoods, owners engaged in "sharp and unethical credit practices" and were "discourteous if not abusive to their customers."
+In stores serving black neighborhoods, owners engaged in "sharp and unethical credit practices" and were "discourteous if not abusive to their customers".
 The NAACP, Trade Union Leadership Council (TULC), and Congress of Racial Equality (CORE) all took up this issue with the Cavanagh administration before the riot.
 In 1968, the Archdiocese of Detroit published one of the largest shopper surveys in American history.
 It found that the inner-city shopper paid 20% more for food and groceries than the suburbanite.
 Some of the differences were due to economies of scale in larger suburban stores, as well as ease in transportation and delivery of goods.

 Shortly after the Detroit riot, Mayor Jerome Cavanagh lashed out at the "profiteering" of merchants and asked the city council to pass an anti-gouging ordinance.